SamuelSwartzberg/2020-TU-BO-WWW-Website/README.md

 ## Target Audience

 Unpublished/Little-published academics who want to share their work, perhaps on a personal home page.

+## Content

+Term papers, essays, and any other academic or academia-adjacent writing.

 ## Making the site